psf/requests/docs/dev/contributing.rst

 Feature Requests
 ----------------

-Requests is in a perpetual feature freeze.
-The maintainers believe that requests contains every major feature currently required by the vast majority of users.
+Requests is in a perpetual feature freeze, only the BDFL can add or approve of new features.
+The maintainers believe that Requests is a feature-complete peice of software at this time.

+One of the most important skills to have while maintaining a largely-used open source project is learning the ability to say "no" to suggested changes, while keeping an open ear and mind.

 If you believe there is a feature missing, feel free to raise a feature request, but please do be aware that the overwhelming likelihood is that your